Des Ball: the man who saved the world

 THAT America could launch a limited nuclear strike against Russia was a fashionable belief in US strategic theory of the 1970s.
-Policymakers thought that if Cold War tensions boiled over, they could hit selected Soviet targets in a way that controlled further escalation and forced Moscow to back down.

 It took the iconoclastic Australian security scholar Des Ball to point out that the theory was bunkum.
 In his influential essays of the early 1980s, Ball argued that reasoned strategic theory was likely to go out the window once the missiles started flying.